byteben/Win32App-Migration-Tool/README.md

 **.Parameter NoOGV**
 Pass this parameter supress the Out-GridView to select Applications.
 You can still pass wildcards to the -AppName parameter

+**.Parameter ExcludePMPC**
+Pass this parameter to exclude apps created by PMPC from the results.
+Filter is applied to Application "Comments".
+String can be modified in Get-AppList Function

+**.Parameter ExcludeFilter**
+Pass this parameter to exclude specific apps from the results.
+String value that accepts wildcards e.g. "Microsoft*"

 ## Examples

 **.Example**